FAA Medical Certification

 Visit MedXPress to Start

 This form is no longer available in paper format and must be completed and submitted online prior to coming in for the medical exam.
-It would be very helpful if you could print out the form and bring it to your appointment with me.
+It is helpful to print out the form and bring it to your appointment with me.
+If this isn't possible just write down the CONFIRMATION NUMBER and bring it to your exam.

 For more information, visit the FAA Information page.